cloudblog004/fantasticfoodies/content/en/posts/3059-easiest-way-to-prepare-quick-bbq-chicken-pizza.md

 ##### Steps to make bbq chicken pizza:

 1. preheat oven to 150
-1. clean &amp; cut chicken breast into chunks.  season the chunks with bbq mesquite DRY seasoning.  preheat stove top &amp; lightly grease a medium size skillet with olive oil.  cook chunks until color is a golden brown(no more pink) OR use a grill (George foreman) to cook chunks
+1. clean & cut chicken breast into chunks.  season the chunks with bbq mesquite DRY seasoning.  preheat stove top & lightly grease a medium size skillet with olive oil.  cook chunks until color is a golden brown(no more pink) OR use a grill (George foreman) to cook chunks
-1. shape prepared pizza dough into square or circle.  open &amp; spread the bbq sauce over the shaped dough.
+1. shape prepared pizza dough into square or circle.  open & spread the bbq sauce over the shaped dough.
-1. sprinkle both cheeses over the sauce. &amp; then sprinkle the cilantro.
+1. sprinkle both cheeses over the sauce. & then sprinkle the cilantro.
-1. chop the head of red onion &amp; sprinkle the chopped onions over the other added ingredients
+1. chop the head of red onion & sprinkle the chopped onions over the other added ingredients
 1. with the cooked chicken chunks scatter over other ingredients.
 1. lightly grease pizza pan with butter flavored no-stick cooking grease.
-Place pizza on pan &amp; put in oven.
+Place pizza on pan & put in oven.
 Cook for 30-45 mins OR until cheese is melted and crust is brown
 1. eat and enjoy
 1. Ready to serve and ENJOY!